 Types of Narcissistic Personality Disorder Treatment

 Narcissistic personality disorder can be a challenge to treat not only because individuals with narcissistic personality disorder may not feel that therapy is not worth their time and attention.
 These individuals have a great deal of grandiosity and defensiveness, which makes it difficult for them to acknowledge problems and vulnerabilities.
-Therapy can be short term to manage times of stress or crisis, or can be provided on an ongoing basis.
+Therapy can be short-term to manage times of stress or crisis or can be provided on an ongoing basis.
 Often, including family members or significant others in therapy can be helpful.
 When considering treatment, it is important to consider co-occurring conditions that may exist, like anxiety or depression.
 Treatment can improve an individual’s life, making it more enjoyable and rewarding.

 Psychotherapy is the most common method of treatment for narcissistic personality disorder.
 Through psychotherapy, people with narcissistic personality disorder may process and work through their interpersonal problems.
 Psychotherapy can help individuals to learn how to have intimate, reciprocal, and enjoyable relationships.
-The relationship with the therapist and the skills taught, teach people how to relate better with other and get to the root of their emotions that cause them to distrust people, compete with others and despise others, as well as themselves.
+The relationship with the therapist and the skills taught, teach people how to relate better with others and get to the root of their emotions that cause them to distrust people, compete with others, and despise others, as well as themselves.

-To date there are no drugs approved by the FDA that have been specifically created to treat narcissistic personality disorder.
+To date, there are no drugs approved by the FDA that have been specifically created to treat narcissistic personality disorder.
 Medications can be useful when treating other symptoms that may occur simultaneously with narcissistic personality disorder, such as anxiety or depression.